SightSage7 reviews

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Fell for the hype
+Your reviews contribute to a more transparent market and improve the reliability of companies.Slow but noticeable change

 nothing changed.
 My near vision, my ability to follow a ball, even walking short distances hasn't improved.
 The adverts promise 'perfect vision' and dramatic results, but for me the difference was non-existent.
 I'll be fair: the parcel arrived on time and the packaging was fine, but that's about it.
 There was a small moment of hope, I won't lie — I wanted it to work — but repeated use didn't deliver.
 I suspect it's marketed very cleverly; same actors, same lines, different product names.
 If you rely on this for real, measurable help, I'd be cautious.
 For anyone like me hoping to get back to sport or to read without strain, don't get your hopes up.
 If they come with proper clinical evidence I'll reconsider, but till then it's a hard pass.